-Due to the benefits of playful early learning model in the recipient families’ daily lives, we’re hopeful that, in the long run, those children will also reuse the method with their siblings, relatives, and even their own future children.
+Due to the benefits of a playful early learning model in the recipient families’ daily lives, we’re hopeful that, in the long run, those children will also reuse the method with their siblings, relatives, and even their own future children.

 Arcanys Early Learning Foundation: The Beginning

-• Serial entrepreneur Alan Debonneville is inspired by an initial research conducted by Dr. Sam Cheung and Dr. Catherine McBride-Chang on measuring Math literacy.
+• Serial Swiss entrepreneur Alan Debonneville is inspired by an initial research conducted by Dr. Sam Cheung and Dr. Catherine McBride-Chang on measuring Math literacy.

 • Arcanys Early Learning Foundation is founded to promote home-based coaching and help parents be the first teachers of their preschool children.

 • The Foundation designs and develops a unique early learning methodology with creative and friendly math games using ChildUp Game Cards, which parents can use to teach their children.